 Contact Our Fort Myers Auto Accident Attorney

 If you or a loved one was injured in an auto accident involving distracted driving or any negligence, please contact James “Jim for Justice” Kelleher in Fort Myers or Naples today at (833) 546-3675 for a free consultation.
-The Kelleher Firm specializes in auto accident cases and serves surrounding areas of Southwest Florida.
+Kelleher Law specializes in auto accident cases and serves surrounding areas of Southwest Florida.